dotnet/docs/docs/core/project-sdk/msbuild-props.md

 The `IsTestProject` property signifies that a project is a test project.
 When this property is set to `true`, validation to check if the project references a self-contained executable is disabled.
 That's because test projects have an `OutputType` of `Exe` but usually call APIs in a referenced executable rather than trying to run.
 In addition, if a project references a project where `IsTestProject` is set to `true`, the test project isn't validated as an executable reference.

 > [!NOTE]
 > If your project specifies the [MSTest SDK](../testing/unit-testing-mstest-sdk.md), you don't need to set this property.
+It's set automatically.

 ### IsTestingPlatformApplication